VasilKalchev/LEDDs/readme.md

 ## :hammer: Build
 ### Prerequisites
 - Skills: soldering [^2], experience with mains electricity.
-- Tools: soldering iron, hot air gun (optional), 3D printer or access to 3D printing service, multimeter.
+- Tools: soldering iron, hot air gun (recommended), 3D printer or access to 3D printing service, multimeter.

 ### 1. Ordering the components
   - **PCBs**: order the main PCB and the top plate PCB from your preferred fabricator